kilroybot/kilroyshare/README.md

 ## Continuous Integration

-When you push changes to remote, different Github Actions run to ensure project consistency.
+When you push changes to remote, different GitHub Actions run to ensure project consistency.
 There are defined workflows for:

 - drafting release notes
 - uploading releases to PyPI

-For more info see the files in `.github/workflows` directory and `Actions` tab on Github.
+For more info see the files in `.github/workflows` directory and `Actions` tab on GitHub.

 ## Releases